-- As amplifier modules, SMA7110-1, is used where you supply the DC Bus voltage, cooling fan(s), fusing and regen clamp.
-Please see section 1.2.1 for more detailed information. - For multi-axis applications, the multi-axis baseplate power supply can supply DC power, cooling fans, fusing and an optional regen clamp for up to 4 axis.
-Please see section 1.2.2 for more detailed information. - As a Stand-Alone, one axis amplifier, SMA7110-1A-1, which contains a DC power supply and fusing. (consult factory)
+- As amplifier modules, SMA7115-1, where you supply the DC Buss voltage, cooling fan(s), fusing and shunt regulator.
+Please see section 1.2.1 for more detailed information. - As a stand alone one axis amplifier, SMA7115-1A-1, which contains a DC power supply, cooling fan, soft start circuitry, fusing and a shunt regulator.
+Please see section 1.2.2 for more detailed information. - For multi-axis applications, the multi-axis baseplate power supply can supply DC power, cooling fans, zero crossing solid state relays, fusing and a shunt regulator for up to 4 axis or 60 amperes continuous.
+Please see section 1.2.3 for more detailed information.